MOPEDS - MOTOR SCOOTERS

 Note: Under certain circumstances, additional information and/or forms may be required:

 Lien Information.
 If you borrowed money to buy the ORV, the lien information may need to be recorded on the Maryland title application (form VR-005).
 The MVA form titled Security Interest Filing (VR-217) must be used if a second lien is to be placed against the title.

 Lien Release.
 The existing title must show the lien was released (if applicable).
 Most out of state titles have a place on them for the release of the lien, while a few states have a separate lien release document that is issued upon release of the lien.
 In addition, you may have received a lien release letter on the company's letterhead, which may be submitted.

-Power of Attorney.
-If someone other than you, the new owner, is signing the titling forms, this document is required.
+Power of Attorney (VR-470)-– If someone other than you, the new owner, is signing the titling forms, this document is required.
 A copy of the registered owner(s) state issued identification must accompany the Power of Attorney and the person submitting must present their state issued identification.

 Situations may vary when purchasing an Off-highway Recreational Vehicle.
 If you do not meet the above criteria or require assistance, please

 contact us.
 You will receive a response back within 3 business days.